ForeverAProgrammer/spring-boot-base-gradle/README.md

 The integration tests are seperate from the build because it's best practices to keep them seperate because they take longer to run.

 [JaCoCo](http://www.jacoco.org/jacoco/) is setup to generate a test coverage report every build.
-This report will be located at **/build/reports/jacoco/test/html/index.html**
+This report will be located at **/build/reports/jacoco/test/html/index.html**.
+You can read more about the Gradle JaCoCo plugin [here](https://docs.gradle.org/current/userguide/jacoco_plugin.html).

 This project uses [Gradle](https://gradle.org/) to do the following:
 * Build the project